Keegan-Wilgermein/Audio/README.md

 # Audio
 System wide audio recording, editing, and playback

+## Disclaimer
+Don't use this application to distibute copyrighted material

 ## How to use
 ### Recording Audio
 - Click the red circle icon to start and stop recording